dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 Any such $f$ induces a Hamiltonian vector field on $M_C$, and the Reeb vector field is the restriction to $M \cross \theset{0}$.

-# Weinstein Surgery

-*General idea:*
-Weinstein manifolds are symplectic manifolds that can be described by Morse-theoretic data.
-The level sets are contact manifolds, so we can attach handles to construct new contact manifolds from old.